hgschmie/factorio-inventory-sensor-improved/README.md

 Fluid signals:

-Fluids are stored in "fluid boxes" within entities.
-A fluid box is similar to an item slot except that each fluid box contains only one fluid.
-For normal use, the number of fluid boxes and fluids is the same.
-The only exception are entities with recipes where the same fluid is used as input and output.
+Display information about fluids in an entity.

+* A - Number of fluids in the entity
-* D - Number of empty fluid boxes
+* L - Total amount of fluid in the entity
-* A - Number of fluid boxes that contain fluids
+* D - Number of empty fluids (empty fluid boxes for entities that use fluid boxes, otherwise 1 if the entity contains no fluid)
-* C - Total number of fluid boxes
+* C - Total number of fluids supported by the entity
-* V - Total fluid capacity across all fluid boxes
+* V - Total fluid capacity across all fluids
-* L - Total amount of fluid across all fluid boxes
 * Q - Percentage of fluid capacity used

+When an entity uses fluid boxes and has the same fluid for input and output, the count may be off.

 ## Settings